What types of campaigns are eligible as Halo award nominees?

 What is the process for notifying winners?

-If your campaign is selected as a finalist, we will be back in touch to notify you if your campaign was selected as a Gold or Silver Halo Winner (each category will have one gold and one silver winner) in mid-late February.
-The Gold and Silver winners in each category are announced publicly at the Engage for Good conference.
+If your campaign is selected as a finalist, we will be back in touch to notify you if your campaign was selected as a Gold or Silver Halo Winner (each category will have one gold and one silver winner) in late March or early April.
+The Gold and Silver winners in each category are announced publicly at the Engage for Good virtual conference.

 Please note: if you are selected as a finalist, it does NOT necessarily mean you have won a Halo Award.
 If you have any additional questions about the distinctions between finalist and winner, please don’t hesitate to ask us.